rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ````bash
 $ source ~/.rvm/scripts/rvm
 ````
-If you must be root (eg, on BackTrack or Kali, by default), then you will need to also explicitly add this line to the end of your ~/.bashrc, instead:
+If you must be root (eg, on BackTrack or Kali), then you will need to explicitly add this (slightly different) line to the end of /root/.bashrc, instead:

 ````
 source /usr/local/rvm/scripts/rvm